Skip Navigation

 Published: April 5, 2023

-The laws vary, but in most states, districts must have just cause in order to fire a teacher who has tenure or refuse to renew a tenured teacher’s contract.
+The laws vary, but in most states, public educational institutions must have just cause in order to fire an educator who has tenure or refuse to renew a tenured educator’s contract.

 For educators who do not have tenure, contracts can often be non-renewed for any reason, though state law may still require districts to have good reasons to fire a teacher mid-year.
 Generally, these laws only protect educators who are teachers.